nzhengs/Plantster/client/src/data/updateNotes.md

 - Creating 4 x 6 grid.

+Update (saveable-layout)
+1)

-Update Notes
+Update Notes (update 1 and 2)

 1) Removed Static Grid Items
-3) passed in this.state.layout to
+3) deep cloned this.state.layout and merged with layout from React Grid Layout to create a layout object that perserves the background color